artefactual/archivematica-docs/user-manual/transfer/transfer.rst

    metadata to be attached to subdirectories and files within a SIP), see :ref:`Metadata import <import-metadata>`.

-   If your transfer is a DSpace export, please see DSpace export.
+   If your transfer is a DSpace export, please see :ref:`DSpace export <dspace>`.

-   If your transfer is a bag or a zipped bag, please see Bags
+   If your transfer is a bag or a zipped bag, please see :ref:`Bags <bags>`.

-   If your transfer is composed of objects that are the result of digitization, please see Digitization output.
+   If your transfer is composed of objects that are the result of digitization, please see :ref:`Digitization output <digitized>`.

-   If your transfer is composed of digital forensic disk images, please see Forensic image processing
+   If your transfer is composed of digital forensic disk images, please see :ref:`Forensic image processing <forensic>`.

-   If you would like to skip some of the default choices for dashboard decision points or make preconfigured choices for your desired workflow, see User manual - User administration - Processing configuration
+   If you would like to skip some of the default choices for dashboard decision points or make preconfigured choices for your desired workflow, see :ref:`Processing configuration <dashboard-processing>`.

 .. _create-transfer: